avonderesch/testing_git/README.md

   - [ ] Fetch origin: update your local copy of the repository.
 (See how the new/changed documents are now saved on your computer)

-  - [ ] Edit an excisting document or add a new document to your working branch - commit these changes
+  - [ ] Edit an exsisting document or add a new document to your working branch - commit these changes

   - [ ] Push changes to the remote; also try to retract your push (in case you have made a mistake)